-#3 Forgetting about the Call to Action.
+#3 Forgetting the Call to Action.

 What you need to do is stimulate a two-way conversation.
 Ask them what they think about what you just wrote, or how they would act in a specific situation (clearly inherent in the post you published).

-The point of CTAs is to push the user to take an action, and thus take the relationship you are building to the next level.
+The point of CTAs is to push the user to take an action, and thus to take the relationship you are building to the next level.
 A trivial request for information can in fact turn into a quote, which can in turn become a sale.